unity8-team/miral/tasks_for_the_interested_reader.md

  - Launching internal clients.
 Currently a short animation is played on startup.
 Shells ought to be able to launch internal clients at any time.

  - launching external clients.
-There's currently an option to launch the gnome-terminal at startup.
+There's currently an option to launch e.g. the gnome-terminal at startup.
 This would be better with Ctrl-Alt-T. But note, forking from a running server (with multiple threads and owning system resources) is a Bad Idea(tm).

- - launching startup applications.
-There's currently an option to launch the gnome-terminal at startup.
-A more general approach is desirable.

  - Wallpaper.
 The default black background is boring.